BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 [MultiQC](https://multiqc.info/).
 Furthermore samples are checked for genome coverage and how many of the provided signature mutation sites are covered.
 Based on this every samples gets a quality score.
-Samples with genome coverage below a user defined percentage threshold (default: 90%) are reported as discarded samples, as they are not included in time series analysises and summaries.
+Samples with genome coverage below a user defined percentage threshold are reported as discarded samples, as they are not included in time series analysises and summaries.

 Calling the variants and inferring single nucleotide polymorphisms (SNVs) on the **aligned reads** is done with [LoFreq](https://csb5.github.io/lofreq/).